 “A good photograph is one that communicates a fact, touches the heart and leaves the viewer a changed person for having seen it.
 It is, in a word, effective.”
 Irving Penn

 “Passage” was one of the first photo books I got (its cover is this brilliant still life of two ginkgo leaves).

 I bought it in Paris and it followed me when I moved to New York.
 I still have and love it to this day.

 What about you?
 What was the first photo book you got?

 © Irving Penn

-Disclaimer: Aurelie’s Gallery does not represent Irving Penn, nor claims to do so.
+Disclaimer: Aurelie’s Gallery does not represent Irving Penn.
 My “Photographers I love” series is purely for inspiration and to encourage discussion.